Bsully505/NetworkSimulator/out/production/NetworkSimulator/README.md

 Individual work completed
 ------------

-Jack- With the help of Professor Duncan, created the buildTable method, route method and handling of routing/sending/creating different types of packets (DV packets, ping packets, normal packets)
+Jack- With the help of Professor Duncan, created the buildTable method, route method, and handling of routing/sending/creating different types of packets (DV packets, ping packets, normal packets)

 Dylan- Altered and implemented Bryan and Henok's PingPacket Class/Method to work for Distance Vector Routing.

-Bryan-
+Bryan- Worked on LinkStateRouter with Henok and created WholeTable method, and used PingTest to check the time between each router.
+Then have Dijtest flood the whole network so each table can create the topology of the network.

-Henok-
+Henok- Worked on LinkStateRouter with Bryan and created WholeTable method, and used PingTest to check the time between each router.
+Then have Dijtest flood the whole network so each table can create the topology of the network.

-Harrison-
+Harrison- Worked on implementing Dijkstra's algorithm and converted the wholeTable Hashmap to a 2D Array to run the algorithm.